phpDocumentor/phpDocumentor/docs/guides/running-phpdocumentor.rst

    Enclose any value for an option that provides a wildcard with double quotes to prevent your command line from interpreting them.

-When you want to provide a relative path, keep in mind that this is relative to the :term:`Project Root Folder`.
+When you want to provide a relative path, keep in mind that this is relative to the Project Root Folder.
 The project's root folder is the first folder that the provided folders have in common, so for ``-d "src/phpDocumentor,src/SomethingElse" this is the directory "src" and not the current working directory.
 When in doubt, check the output of phpDocumentor, it mentions the project's root folder after all files are collected.